 The Act is derived from the concept of Lok Adalats (People's Courts) aim to provide an alternative forum for the speedy resolution of disputes without going through the lengthy and expensive process of traditional court proceedings.

 Lok Adalats are statutory bodies established under the Legal Services Authorities Act, 1987, amended in 2002 to include Permanent Lok Adalats.
-They operate under the National Legal Services Authority (NALSA) and state/district legal services authorities, providing a formal framework for alternative dispute resolution (ADR) in India.

 Articles > Tneb > Compensation